Singularity formation in co-dimension one of the dHYM cotangent flow on blow up of $\mathbb{C}\mathbb{P}^{3}$ at a point: Preliminaries

-We now give an example of $c_q < q \leq c_q + \sqrt{1+ c_q^2}$, where $c_q$ could be positive or zero or negative, and we say this is {\em first kind of dHYM unstability} where unstability occurs along co-dimension one subvarieties.
-Next we give an example of $0< q \leq c_q$ which we say {\em second kind of dHYM unstability} where unstability occurs along co-dimension two subvarieties.
+We now give an example of $c_q < q \leq c_q + \sqrt{1+ c_q^2}$, where $c_q$ could be positive or zero or negative, and we say this is {\em first kind of dHYM instability} where instability occurs along co-dimension one subvarieties.
+Next we give an example of $0< q \leq c_q$ which we say {\em second kind of dHYM instability} where instability occurs along co-dimension two subvarieties.

 For simplicity, if we put $\la:=p/s$, then from \eqref{eq:poly-F-in-dim-3-explicit-form} and \eqref{eq:derivatives-poly-F-in-dim-3-explicit-form} we get